Skip to content

 • Minor Fixes You can directly submit a PR, but ensure it includes a complete description.

-• Complex Changes Please first submit an Issue in the TIP repository, detailing the motivation and implementation plan.
+• Major Changes For complex architectural or logic changes, please first submit a TRON Improvement Proposal (TIP) in the TIP repository, detailing the motivation and implementation plan.
 Refer to the TIP Specification.

 • Early PR Submission We encourage developers to submit PRs early, even if the feature is not yet complete.
-This allows other developers to know that the related TIP Issue has entered the In Progress state.
+This notifies the community that the associated TIP issue has entered the In Progress state.

 • Development Branch All development should be based on the develop branch, followed by a PR submission.